 Adventure activities include:

-Live and work with a team of international teen volunteers in the Central Valley town of Cimarrones in beautiful, tropical Costa Rica.
+Live and work with a team of international teen volunteers in the Central Valley city of Cartago in beautiful, tropical Costa Rica.

 Adventure activities on this volunteering for teen exertion include: